CooperUnion/selfdrive/docs/safety.md

 - Announce "GOING UNDER CAR" to make sure everyone near the car knows not to sit inside or move the car

-### When operating experimental boards / devices / new additions to car:

-- Check that it works on a node not plugged into car first
-- Check board is not being back-powered through battery device
-- Operate with power supply before connecting to electronics to car
+*When operating experimental components:*

+- Confirm the component works on a lab bench before testing on a project
+- Ensure there is a safe way to disengage the component

 ### When car is in 701: